ARiAM78/TaskManagement/README.md

    ```bash
    npm start
    ```
-   The frontend will be available at `http://localhost:7086`.
+   The frontend will be available at `http://localhost:3000`.

 ### Backend (ASP.NET Core)
 1. Open a terminal in the `TaskManagementBackend` directory.
-2. Ensure that you have .NET 6 or higher installed.
+2. Ensure that you have .NET 8.
 3. Run the following command to restore dependencies:
    ```bash
    dotnet restore